 Fenix HP25 Headlamp

 It may be higher in price than many of the competition, but considering the quality, and the fact that it has a lifetime guarantee, it will end up paying for itself in the long run.
-You can also change the angle of the light beam as the lamp can rotate up to 60 degrees down – so makes it easier to see what is immediately in front of you.
+You can also change the angle of the light beam as the lamp can rotate up to 60 degrees down, making it easier to see what is immediately in front of you.

-For a headlamp with the most comfortable fit, the Aennoin Headlamp Flashlight with Red LED Light was made to be worn for long periods of time while still remaining comfortable while avoiding the dreaded ‘brain squeeze’ headaches.
+For a headlamp with the most comfortable fit, the Aennon Headlamp Flashlight was made to be worn for long periods of time while still remaining comfortable while avoiding the dreaded ‘brain squeeze’ headaches.

 It is one of the most user friendly on the market with a single touch button on the top (that can be easily accessed without needing to take it off your head).
 There are four modes – simply press the power button to change between the modes.